Can You Sue Someone for Giving You Herpes or Other STDs?

 What Can I Do If I Suspect Someone Gave Me Herpes?

-If you suspect someone for knowingly giving you herpes or that it happened because of their gross negligence, you might be eligible to sue them for personal injury damages.
+If you suspect someone of knowingly giving you herpes or that it happened because of their gross negligence, you might be eligible to sue them for personal injury damages.
 The exact provisions and how serious the penalties depend on the state.
 It is important to act swiftly before the person infects someone else or that parties you may have unknowingly infected can seek treatment.

 1. Seek Medical Care